How to breastfeed

 Breastfeeding helps to give your baby the best start in life.
-Not only does breastmilk give your baby the nutrients they need to protect them from infections and diseases, it also provides you with many health benefits too.
+Not only does breastmilk give your baby the nutrients they need to protect them from infections and diseases, it also provides many health benefits, too.

 Hold your baby across your lap, resting their head in the crook of your arm.
 Try and position them in a straight line so their head and body are aligned - this will make it easier for them to swallow.
 Make sure their nose is facing your nipple and you are supporting their neck, shoulders and back as they tilt their head back.

 Once your baby’s nose is opposite your nipple they should open their mouth wide enough to cover your nipple and the lower part of your areola.
 If they don’t open their mouth, you can encourage this by gently stroking their lips with your nipple.

 You will know if your baby has latched on well if your nipple is pointed towards the roof of their mouth and their chin is touching your breast.
 Once your milk begins to flow you will be able to hear your baby swallowing.
 As you continue to feed, your breasts will start to feel tingly which is completely normal.

 After feeding, offer your other breast in case your baby is still hungry.
 If they’ve had enough they will usually let go or fall asleep.
 Just try to remember to offer the breast you haven’t used next time.

 Is my baby getting enough milk?